davidjosephhayes/CiviCRM-Default-Dashlets/README.md

 ## Good to know
 - Only supports groups that have *Group Type* set to *Access Control*
-- Works on new users only (does not modify existing users)
+- Activates dashlets for newly created users only.
+Does not alter existing users.